LattePandaTeam/Docs/content/alpha_edition/get_started.md

 ### Instructions

 !!! warning
+    LattePanda is relatively special in product form design, and also open the PC technology to provide more possibilities for development and IoT innovation.
+    But CPU related products are all **electrostatic sensitive**, so although we adopt the **anti-static design**, users still need to be careful in use.
-    When touching the LattePanda board, make sure to ground yourself before touching the board.
-Failure to ground yourself may cause static discharge into board components damaging your LattePanda.
+    BE SURE to REMOVE the static electricity from your body before touching LattePanda board!
+Otherwise it may cause potential static discharge and damage your LattePanda!

 * Connect Wifi antennas to sockets.
   <center>![Wifi connection](/assets/images/Connect_Wifi_Antenna_Alpha.gif)</center>